-For your first three nights you’ll rest your head in Cape Grace Hotel, perched on the much sought-after V&A waterfront.
+For your first three nights, you’ll rest your head in Cape Grace Hotel, perched on the much sought-after V&A water-front.
 This bustling harbor boasts many restaurants, markets and watering holes where you’ll be able to acquaint yourself with the locals.
-Nestled inbetween the glistening ocean and the charming Table Mountain – as you can imagine, views from the hotel are pretty spectacular.
+Nestled between the glistening ocean and the charming Table Mountain – as you can imagine, views from the hotel are pretty spectacular.
 Cape Town has a noticeable creative streak, so spend your days admiring the fashionable street style, frequenting the multiple galleries, or involving yourself in the lively music scene.
 We’re sure you’ll agree with us that in order to fully immerse yourself in a city’s culture, it’s your duty to sample the local tipple, right?
-Well you’re in luck as during your three night stay you’ll be treated to an in-depth tutored whisky tasting offering the opportunity to learn about the art of distilling and sample the various styles of whisky.Read more
+Well, you’re in luck as during your three-night stay you’ll be treated to an in-depth tutored whisky tasting offering the opportunity to learn about the art of distilling and sample the various styles of whisky.Read more

 A breath of fresh air

 Next, you’ll be whisked up to the wine lands in the Drakenstein Valley to hole up for two nights in an authentic Cape Dutch farmhouse estate from the 17th century.
 Babylonstoren, although it’s still first and foremost a working farm, has transformed itself into a contemporary home-away-from-home, where nature, health and simplicity are at the hotel’s core.